BimmerGestalt/AAIdrive/README.md

     - Scribd
     - Smart Audiobook Player
     - YouTube Music
-  - Recent versions of Spotify block the standard Android MediaBrowserService connection, which is also tied into the Search and Spotify's Queue features.
+  - Recent versions of Spotify block the standard Android MediaBrowserService connection, which is needed for the Search feature.
 Please downgrade to [version 8.4.96.953](https://www.apkhere.com/down/com.spotify.music_8.4.96.953_free) for full functionality.

 Requirements
 ------------